machine-drivers/docker-machine-driver-xhyve/README.md

 #### `--xhyve-uuid`

 The UUID for the machine.
-By default, generate and use ramdom UUID.
+By default, generate and use random UUID.
 See [xhyve/uuid.go](https://github.com/zchee/docker-machine-driver-xhyve/blob/master/xhyve/uuid.go)

 #### `--xhyve-boot-cmd`